AhmedAliAli811/Data-WareHouse-Garage-Education-Notes/README.md

 ![](Images/DWH%20Arch.png)

 DWH architecture contains the following layers:
-1. **Source System Layer**: This layer consists of various data sources, such as databases, applications, and external systems, that provide raw data to the data warehouse.
+1. **Source System Layer**: This layer consists of various data sources, such as databases, applications, and external systems, that provide raw data to the data warehouse and identifying the stakeholders and deliver data analysis document.

-2. **Extraction Layer**: This layer handles the process of retrieving data from the source systems and preparing it for further processing.
+2. **Extraction Layer**: This layer handles the process of retrieving data from the source systems and preparing it with minimal data cleansing for staging layer.

-3. **Staging Area**: A temporary storage area where extracted data is cleaned, validated, and transformed before being loaded into the data warehouse.
+3. **Staging Area**: A temporary storage area where extracted data is cleaned, validated, and transformed before being loaded into the data warehouse [Learn more about staging layer](https://www.geeksforgeeks.org/what-is-a-data-staging-area-in-data-warehouse/).

 4. **Data Modeling**: This layer involves designing the data structure, including schemas and relationships, to optimize data organization and retrieval.